Houston: Economy

 The Houston–The Woodlands–Sugar Land metro area's gross domestic product (GDP) in 2022 was $633 billion, making it the seventh-largest of any metropolitan area in the United States and larger than Iran's, Colombia's, or the United Arab Emirates' GDP.
 Only 27 countries other than the United States have a gross domestic product exceeding Houston's regional gross area product (GAP).
 In 2010, mining (which consists almost entirely of exploration and production of oil and gas in Houston) accounted for 26.3% of Houston's GAP up sharply in response to high energy prices and a decreased worldwide surplus of oil production capacity, followed by engineering services, health services, and manufacturing.

 The University of Houston System's annual impact on the Houston area's economy equates to that of a major corporation: $1.1 billion in new funds attracted annually to the Houston area, $3.13 billion in total economic benefit, and 24,000 local jobs generated.
 This is in addition to the 12,500 new graduates the U.H.
 System produces every year who enter the workforce in Houston and throughout Texas.
 These degree-holders tend to stay in Houston.
 After five years, 80.5% of graduates are still living and working in the region.

 Ninety-one foreign governments have established consular offices in Houston's metropolitan area, the third-highest in the nation.
 Forty foreign governments maintain trade and commercial offices here with 23 active foreign chambers of commerce and trade associations.
 Twenty-five foreign banks representing 13 nations operate in Houston, providing financial assistance to the international community.

-In 2013, Houston was identified as the number one U.S. city for job creation by the U.S. Bureau of Statistics after it was not only the first major city to regain all the jobs lost in the preceding economic downturn, but also after the crash, more than two jobs were added for every one lost.
+In 2013, Houston was identified as the number one U.S. city for job creation by the U.S. Bureau of Labor Statistics after it was not only the first major city to regain all the jobs lost in the preceding economic downturn, but also after the crash, more than two jobs were added for every one lost.
 Economist and vice president of research at the Greater Houston Partnership Patrick Jankowski attributed Houston's success to the ability of the region's real estate and energy industries to learn from historical mistakes.
 Furthermore, Jankowski stated that "more than 100 foreign-owned companies relocated, expanded or started new businesses in Houston" between 2008 and 2010, and this openness to external business boosted job creation during a period when domestic demand was problematically low.